-The Community Center's next round of free Windows 7 computer classes will begin on September 12.
+The Community Center's next round of free computer classes will begin on March 18.
 To enroll, please phone the Community Center at 504.281.2512 or stop by the Community Center office after 9 AM on Monday, March 10.
 No registration will be accepted before 9 AM on March 10 and all classes are filled on a first-come, first-served basis.
 Class size is limited to 8 members for each class with a waiting list of 4 members.
 Classes will only be held if at least 5 people are registered.

 COMPUTER CLASS SCHEDULE